discordnova/Nova/ratelimiter/README.md

 ## Explanation

 Ratelimiter is a Rust implementation of a rate limiting service described by [`proto/nova_ratelimit_v1.proto`](proto/nova_ratelimit_v1.proto).
-It manages rate limits of the different services, by exposing a gRPC Server.
+It manages the rate limits of Nova, by exposing a gRPC Server.

-The service is divided into two parts:
+The service is composed of two parts:

 - a [binary](#binary) which implements the algorithm logic,
-- a [library](#library) which is built as a static library.
+- a [library](#library) which is a static library.

 ---